kanagiya/git-practice/README.md

 # git-practice
 to exercise lots of things
-revised on main branch to learn conflict treatment
+revised on rebase-practice to learn conflict